PythonCharmers/CoursePreparation/what_to_expect.md

 Your trainer(s) will be available after the course each day for you to ask any one-on-one questions you like — whether about the course material and exercises or about specific problems you face in your work and how to use Python to solve them.

-## Computer
+## Hosted courses

-For training courses we host, we will provide an internet-connected computer for you during the course.
+**Computer:** For training courses we host, we will provide an internet-connected computer for you during the course.

+**Food and drink:** For training courses we host, we will provide lunch, morning and afternoon tea, and drinks.
+Please let us know at <info@pythoncharmers.com> if you have special dietary requirements.

+## On-site courses

 For on-site training courses, please bring a laptop with: